AdobeDocs/analytics.en/help/technotes/low-traffic.md

 ---
 # Low-traffic value in Adobe Analytics

 When a report has many unique values, Adobe provides functionality to ensure that the most important values appear in your report.
-Unique variable values collected after approximately 500,000 existing values are listed under a dimension item labeled **[!UICONTROL Low-Traffic]**.
+Unique variable values collected beyond a certain threshold (see below) are listed under a dimension item labeled **[!UICONTROL Low-Traffic]**.

 ## How [!UICONTROL Low-Traffic] works

+* Adobe Analytics uses two thresholds to determine which unique values are displayed in reporting each month: A **[!UICONTROL low threshod]** and a **[!UICONTROL high threshold]**.
+These thresholds may be adjusted by Adobe from time to time.
 * Reporting is not affected if the variable does not reach 500,000 unique values in a given month.
 * When a variable reaches 500,000 unique values, data begins to be bucketed under [!UICONTROL Low-Traffic].
 Each value beyond this threshold goes through the following logic:
   * If a value is already seen in reports, add to that value as usual.